AI Car Damage Detection: How it works

 As you can see, the boxes with overlapping segmentation pixels (here in green) are accurate predictions, while empty boxes are inaccurate.

-From this, we can segregate the boxes into two categories - one that overlaps with the segmentation pixels (in blue) and the other with empty boxes (in yellow).
-Post this, we can then train the AI model to accept the blue boxes (with overlap) and reject the yellow ones (without overlap), thereby resulting in a more accurate and reliable prediction of damage on the vehicle.
+From this, we can segregate the boxes into two categories—one that overlaps with the segmentation pixels (in blue) and the other with empty boxes (in yellow).
+We can then train the AI model to accept the blue boxes (with overlap) and reject the yellow ones (without overlap), thereby predicting vehicle damage more accurately and reliably.

 Glass crack detection